 In this Division —

-“field depot” means a building, tent, trailer or other structure, whether permanent or temporary, used or intended to be used for the storage and preliminary treatment of game carcasses intended for sale;
+field depot means a building, tent, trailer or other structure, whether permanent or temporary, used or intended to be used for the storage and preliminary treatment of game carcasses intended for sale;

-“game” means buffalo, goat, kangaroo, pig, rabbit, or such other kind or class of animal or bird as is prescribed, in its wild state;
+game means buffalo, goat, kangaroo, pig, rabbit, or such other kind or class of animal or bird as is prescribed, in its wild state;

-“game carcass” means the body or any portion of the body of any game;
+game carcass means the body or any portion of the body of any game;

-“game meat” means the flesh or any other edible product, including offal, derived from a game carcass for the purpose of sale;
+game meat means the flesh or any other edible product, including offal, derived from a game carcass for the purpose of sale;

-“processing establishment” means premises used or intended to be used for the preparation, handling, treatment or packing of game meat;
+processing establishment means premises used or intended to be used for the preparation, handling, treatment or packing of game meat;

-“sale” means sale for human consumption.
+sale means sale for human consumption.

 [Section 207A inserted by No. 59 of 1991 s.
 16.]